CEL Rule Conditions

 11. Add unit tests for CEL true, CEL false, invalid expression, mode validation, and missing-field behavior.

-12. Add tests for custom native-parity helper functions.
+12. Add tests for custom legacy-operator compatibility helper functions.

 13. Add performance tests for context conversion with large toolArguments and response payloads.